zKxnai/steam-achievement-manager-plus/README.md

     - Progressbar for achievement completion

 #### Appearance:
-- Implement ScrollableFrame (When more themes get added)
+- Optional: Implement ScrollableFrame (When more themes get added)
-- Pop-Up window for confirmation of theme change

 </details>
 <details>